8 Satisfying MSN Careers Nurse Leaders Should Consider

 Teaching isn’t easy though.
 Unlike a standard nursing role, you don’t get to leave work behind when you’re off the job site.
 Teaching often means answering emails whenever your students need you and it may not be as financially lucrative as other nursing positions—so dedication to this important role is key.

-“You really have to have a passion for educating the next generation of nurses,” says Rich.
+“You really have to have a passion for educating the next generation of nurses,” says Dr. Rich.

-Unlike nurse educators, directors of education work in the clinical setting—nearly every clinic or hospital has one.
+Unlike nurse educators, directors of education work in the clinical setting.
 Sometimes called clinical educators or directors of clinical education, you’ll find one in nearly every clinic or hospital, especially those with robust clinical and residency programs.

 They’re responsible for rolling out education to all the different disciplines they have students or residents in—this can include current and student nurses, interns, residents, medical students and student medical assistants.
 This often means developing training around topics like clinical skills, processes, policies and other topics.
 They work with clinical mangers to determine what kind of education is needed and implement the highest standards of care within the training.